Grand canonical ensemble: Indistinguishable classical particles

 the value $\scriptstyle\langle N_i\rangle \propto -\tfrac{\partial \Omega_i}{\partial \mu}$ corresponding to Maxwell–Boltzmann statistics.

 Ionization of an isolated atom

 The grand canonical ensemble can be used to predict whether an atom prefers to be in a neutral state or ionized state.

 An atom is able to exist in ionized states with more or fewer electrons compared to neutral.
 As shown below, ionized states may be thermodynamically preferred depending on the environment.

-Consider a simplified model where the atom can be in a neutral state or in one of two ionized states (a detailed calculation also includes the degeneracy factors of the states):
+Consider a simplified model where the atom can be in a neutral state or in one of two ionized states (a detailed calculation also includes excited states and the degeneracy factors of the states):